Click the topics below for more information. Expand all

 Submit a written request and a check for $25 payable to the Minnesota Board of Law Examiners.
 Mail the request to the Board office.
 The certificate can only be printed in your legal name.
 If you are requesting a new certificate due to a name change, please send a copy of your marriage certificate or court order with your request.
 Please also submit a Name Change Request form to update your name with in the Minnesota Attorney Registration System (MARS).

-2. Can I get a copy of my application and the application attachments that I sent in?
+2. Can I get a copy of my original application and the application attachments that I sent in?

 Yes.
-You may request a copy of your application and its attachments if you applied within the last 10 years.
+You may request a copy of your original application and its attachments if you applied within the last 10 years.
 You must send a written request, along with a $30.00 check made payable to the Minnesota Board of Law Examiners or money order.
 Your request must include your name as it appears on the application and the address where you would like for us to send the application (personal, business, or another jurisdiction).

 3. How do I report an address or name change after I'm admitted?